Senior Farmers' Market Nutrition Program

 Farmers' Market FAQ's

-If you are a WIC participant in an area with a Farmers' Market or farm stand, the coupons will be issued to you at your WIC appointment.
-If you are an eligible senior, you can pick up coupons at your local senior center.
+If you are an eligible senior, you can pick up coupons at your closest distribution agency.
 Sometimes other arrangements are made for seniors, through their local senior center.

 How do the coupons work?

-Each eligible person receives a booklet of 5 coupons worth $5.00 each for the summer growing season.
-Coupons can only be used to buy Alaskan grown produce at authorized Farmers' Markets and farm stands.
-The farm stand at the market will have a sign saying they accept Farmers' Market coupons.
+Each eligible person receives a sheet of 5 coupons worth a total value of $25.00 for the summer growing season.
+Coupons can only be used to buy Alaskan grown produce at authorized Farmers' Markets, farm stands and/or farms.
+The farm stand at the market will have a sign saying they accept WIC and Senior Farmers' Market coupons.
 Farmers must provide the full amount of the value of each coupon.
 They cannot give you change for your coupons.
 You cannot use the coupons at a grocery store.